Getting help when you are facing financial difficulties

 Marriage separation

-They each completed a Standard Financial Statement (SFS) online and returned it to us.
-Following a review of their financial circumstances Pepper offered a term extension which meant that whilst it would take them longer to pay off the mortgage, it allowed them time to get back on track.
+Gary and Sarah completed a Standard Financial Statement (SFS) online and returned it to us.
+After a review of their financial circumstances, we offered them a term extension.
+This meant it would take them longer to pay off the mortgage, but would allow them time to get back on track.

 Michael’s story